Single-unit study

 BSB399 Real World Ready - Business Capstone

 What does the business world of the future look like?
-The business capstone will make you future ready.
-The future business professional navigates effectively through the unforeseen complexities of future business.
-This unit will develop students' mindset and skillset to evaluate the business environment, strategy, and performance, and before identifying critical business priorities.
-The future business professional integrates seamlessly into multidisciplinary teams to develop a holistic view of complex scenarios before addressing these scenarios.
-This unit will impart students with multidisciplinary team-based techniques to foster design thinking, enhance innovation, and nurture the leaders of tomorrow.
-Lastly, the future business professional demonstrates ideas compellingly to influence desirable, feasible, and viable change.
-This unit will advance students' business communication skills to create a positive impact on real-world stakeholders.
+The Business Capstone will make you future ready.
+The future business professional navigates the unforeseen complexities of future business.
+This unit will develop students' skills in advanced analyses of the macro, meso, and micro business environments to determine critical business priorities in the now and in the future.
+The future business professional leads multidisciplinary teams to collaborate and innovate effectively when tackling complex business scenarios.
+This unit will impart students with techniques for advanced ideation, value creation, and leadership of high-performance teams.
+Lastly, the future business professional materialises ideas compellingly to influence desirable, feasible, and viable change.
+This unit will advance students' dynamic communication skills to create real-world impact on real-world business.

 BSN405 Project 2